rgrzywinski/field-stripe/README.md

 ## Notes

 As it stands, the software *does not compile* as it references internal dependencies.
-These are primarily from two sources: AK's internal Protobuf parser and our common libs which covers exceptions.
-The latter should be simple to adapt.
-The former will take a bit of work to adapt to another parser such as [Protostuff](http://code.google.com/p/protostuff/).
+This is primarily due to the use of AK's internal Protobuf parser.
+It will take a bit of work to adapt to another parser such as [Protostuff](http://code.google.com/p/protostuff/).
 Until the above work can be performed use the code as a guide for understanding how an implementation might look and function.
 We apologize for any difficulty that this causes.